To AP Or Not To AP? Answers To Commonly-Asked Questions

 The first and what might seem like an obvious consideration is whether the student can handle the course work in an AP class.
 If a student is working hard and feeling stressed with schoolwork or routinely staying up to the wee hours of the morning to complete homework then adding to the workload might not be a good idea.
 However, if the student is working at that pace because she has spent two hours earlier in the evening texting friends, posting to Instagram or playing video games then an A.P. course might be possible if the student re-prioritized study time.

-What if I Get A Lower Grade?
+What If I Get A Lower Grade?

 Another common question is “Am I better off getting an A in a lower-leveled course than a B in an A.P. course?”
-In a New York Times interview, Jeff Rickey, Vice President and Dean of Admissions and Financial Aid at St. Lawrence University said: “As we admissions officers say when we are asked this question, ‘An A in an Advanced Placement class!’
+In a New York Times interview, Jeff Rickey, former Vice President and Dean of Admissions and Financial Aid at St. Lawrence University, said: “As we admissions officers say when we are asked this question, ‘An A in an Advanced Placement class!’
 But, seriously, the student should take the most challenging course that is best for him or her.
 The extra challenge of the AP course may prepare the student better for the challenge of college courses.”

 For selective colleges that expect students to have AP courses, a student is absolutely better off taking the more rigorous course and earning a B. Where possible, it is a good idea for students to try at least one AP course before the end of high school.
 Likewise, if a student is in college preparation courses, they could try one advanced college prep or honors course.
 The idea is to challenge oneself a little more.